SDU-eScience/UCloud/elastic-management/README.md

    * **High:** Elasticsearch tries to reallocate shards to other nodes if the node with low space has `less than 25GB` of available space left.
    * **Flood:** When a node has `less than 10GB` Elasticsearch changes all indices that have a shard on the flooded node into a read/delete only state.
-At this point manual interventions is needed.
+At this point manual interventions is needed(see --removeFlod).
    This requires the owner of the cluster to clean up the node and manually remove the flood limitation.
 - *"--cleanup"*
    Meant to run as a daily cron job.
 Goes through all indices to find expired [auditing](../service-common/wiki/auditing.md)